Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

 \myparagraph{Pannier} A pannier is a pair of bags, a front bag and a back bag.
 The size of the pannier is the sum of the sizes of the bags.
-When peeking or popping from the pannier, the front bag is utilized completely before the back back is accessed.
-Note that the pannier is not a completely novel data structure, in that it is, at a high level, similar to the batched-queue \cite{MH81, BURTON82}.
+When peeking or popping from the pannier, the front bag is utilized completely before the back bag is accessed.
+Note that the pannier is, at a high level, similar to the batched-queue \cite{MH81, BURTON82}, though the access patterns are less restrictive for the pannier.
 Although a pannier is just two bags, we give a pannier a special name because we use the pannier in very specific ways in our algorithms and analysis (essentially as a weakened queue).
+We further motivate the pannier in Section \ref{sec:potential-setup-main}.